Christopher Colquhoun

-Christopher Colquhoun (born 10 January 1970 in Sheffield, England) is an English actor who trained at RADA.
-He is known for appearing as Simon Kaminski in the BBC drama series Casualty, from 2002 to 2004.
-He also appeared in Holby City in this role as well.
-He also played Jake Quinn in The Bill for two episodes – "An Honour to Serve", parts 1 and 2, and appeared as pathologist Dr Tony Carmichael in the seventh season of Vera, screened during 2017.
+Christopher Colquhoun (pron: ca-HOON) (born 10 January 1970) is an English actor.
+He is known for appearing as Simon Kaminski in the BBC drama series Casualty, from 2002 to 2004; he also appeared in Holby City in this role.
+Colquhoun also played Jake Quinn in The Bill for two episodes – "An Honour to Serve", parts 1 and 2 – and appeared as pathologist Dr Tony Carmichael in the seventh season of Vera, screened during 2017.

-He played Hector in William Shakespeare's play Troilus & Cressida, which was shown in the 2009 season (until September 20) in Shakespeare's Globe theatre in London.
-On 4 December 2009 he joined the cast of Coronation Street.
+Colquhoun trained at RADA.
+He played Hector in William Shakespeare's play Troilus & Cressida, which was shown in the 2009 season at Shakespeare's Globe theatre in London.
+On 4 December 2009, he joined the cast of Coronation Street as Matt Davis, departing in the episode broadcast on 22 February 2010.

-In 2014, he played Joff in The Believers at the Tricycle, London, and Scar in The Lion King (musical) on its UK tour.
+In 2014, Colquhoun played Joff in The Believers at the Tricycle, London, and Scar in The Lion King on its UK tour.

-From 2017 to 2020, he has played Special Agent Derek Crown in the TV series Absentia.
+From 2017 to 2020, he played Special Agent Derek Crown in the TV series Absentia.
+Colquhoun played James Cleverly MP in the 2025 BBC One mini-series Prisoner 951.

+On 11 August 2026, the BBC announced that Colquhoun would be joining the cast of EastEnders as Darnell Larson Jr, the long-lost half-brother of established character Denise Fox (Diane Parish).
+The character first appeared in Episode 7,388, broadcast on 25 August 2026.